TudorHulban/HowTo/82_Legal/agreement_contractor_company_client.md

 a.
 The Contractor sends the statement by email to the Client representative (previously specified by The Company) and CCing The Company representative
 b.
 In case the Client responds to the email to the Contractor and CCing the Company representative with an approval in the email body, the statement is considered approved.
 The Contractor can also forward the Client approval if the Company representative was not in the approval email.

 After the statement is approved by the Client, the Contractor may send by email the invoice to The Company specified representative.
-Upon receival, the Company representative should respond to the email with an acknoledgment of receival.
+Upon receival, the Company representative should respond to the email with an acknowledgment of receival.
 After the acknowledgment of receival, the Company has 30 days to pay the invoice given the rate in Annex 2 was used for the charge of the exact amount of hours as in the statement.

 ## Section 6 - Disputes